-- 1. Manholes must generally be located on the centerline of street right-of-way or of street width if the street is not concentric with the right-of-way.
+1. Manholes must generally be located on the centerline of street right-of-way or of street width if the street is not concentric with the right-of-way.
 Manholes for straight lines in curved streets may be located as much as 5' off from centerline of street or right-of-way; however, required clearances from other utilities must be maintained.
 The offset of such manholes is to be dimensioned from center of manhole barrel to the centerline of the street or right-of-way.
 In narrow, curving, residential streets, greater than 5' offset may be appropriate to maintain separation from other utilities.
 Avoid locating manholes in the "wheel path" on arterial and collector roadways, and keep them out of "Parking" lanes and spaces.
-Manhole locations that conflict with centerline monumentation required for subdivisions, should be shifted, when practical, to eliminate the conflict.
-Manholes will not be allowed outside of public right-of-way within residential areas except in private streets or within multifamily housing with public easements.
-All manholes must be accessible by sewer maintenance truck.
-Manhole locations in residential rear or side yards are not acceptable. - Standard minimum manhole depth is 6.0', measured from rim to invert.
-Manhole depths greater than 20 feet shall be avoided. - 3.
-The required inside diameter for a manhole is determined as follows: - Minimum inside diameter is 4.0'. - b.
-A minimum 9 wide shelf must be provided on each side of each main line within the manhole.
+Manhole locations that conflict with centerline monumentation required for subdivisions, should be shifted, when praetical, to eliminate the conflict.
+Manholes will not be allowed outside of public right-of-way within residential areas except in private streets or within multifamily housing with public casements.
+All manholes must be acceptable.

+Standard minimum manhole depth is 6.0', measured from rim to invert.
+Manhole depths greater than 20 feet shall be avoided.

+- 3. The required inside diameter for a manhole is determined as follows: - a.
+Minimum inside diameter is 4.0'.

+b.
+A minimum 9" wide shelf must be provided on each side of each main line within the manbole.